COMBINE-lab/alevin-fry-atac/README.md

 > **Note**
 > You should ensure that the `-t` parameter is less than the number of physical cores that you have on your system. _Specifically_, if you are running on an Apple silicon machine, it is highly recommended that you set `-t` to be less than or equal to the number of **high performance** cores that you have (rather than the total number of cores including efficiency cores), as using efficiency cores in the `piscem build` step has been observed to severely degrade performance.

-### Mapping ATAC-Seq reads
+#### Mapping ATAC-Seq reads
+---
 The executable for this task is `pesc-sc-atac` and can be found in the directory `piscem-cpp/build`.
+The default output is a RAD file.
 ```
 Usage: pesc-ac-atac [OPTIONS] --index <IND> --read1 <READ1> --read2 <READ2> --barcode <BARCODE> --threads <THREADS> --output <OUTPUT>